Industry placements combined with financial support sold Caitlin on studying at UTS.

 Women in Engineering and IT (WiEIT) Cooperative Scholarship recipient

-Caitlin's love for problem-solving in IPT drove her interest in software engineering.
+Caitlin's love for problem-solving in IPT drove her interest in the Bachelor of Engineering (Honours) in Software Engineering.
 She discovered the WiEIT Cooperative Scholarship through UTS student representatives who visited her school, offering insight into the university’s offerings.

 Hearing positive accounts from peers who had received the scholarship further motivated her to apply.
 "I knew a couple of students who had got it a year prior and were loving it," Caitlin says.